 The West African Dioceses

-- The Diocese of the Gambia covers the three nations of The Gambia, Senegal and the Cape Verde Islands.
-The Cathedral is in Banjul (The Gambia).
+The Diocese of The Gambia covers three countries of The Gambia, Senegal and the Cape Verde Islands.
+The Cathedral is in Banjul in The Gambia.

 The Diocese of Guinea covers the countries of Guinea, also known as Guinea Conakry and Guinea-Bissau.The Cathedral is in Conakry.

 The Diocese of Freetown covers the Northern and Western half of Sierra Leone.
 The Cathedral is in Freetown.

 The Diocese of Bo covers the Southern and Eastern half of Sierra Leone.
 The Cathedral is in Bo.